ashith-17/Weather-API/README.md

-This is a Weather api which provides temperature,weather,wind and humidity of a city
+This is a Weather API which provides temperature,weather,wind and humidity of a city